 Since the introduction of coconut water to the UK market, sales have sky rocketed, helped by its rapid take-up among celebrities and high-profile investments from beverage companies.
-The UK coconut water industry will be worth £100m by 2014.
+The UK coconut water industry was be worth £100m in 2014.

 Vita Coco accounts for 94% of UK coconut water sales in the UK, and is available everywhere from Selfridges to Tesco’s.
 So what do Vivia Coco say about their product, and does it live up to these claims?

 - all natural – true, taken from young coconuts, some added vitamin C

 - super hydrating – true, water and other sports drinks also super hydrating

 - fat free – true, water and sports drinks also fat free